 At Viddyoze, it’s our mission to give all businesses, no matter their size or budget, the ability to use video correctly.
 Using our super simple software, you can create scroll-stopping animated videos in a matter of minutes.
 Allowing you to execute an ambitious video marketing strategies at scale.

 Read on and avoid the 22 biggest video marketing mistakes:

 1. Posting YouTube Links To Your Social Media Accounts

 The main aim of every social media platform is to keep you using its app or website for as long as possible.

-So, if you post a link to another platform, for example, a YouTube video link on Facebook, well, Facebook doesn’t like that.
+So, if you post a link to another third-party platform, for example, a YouTube video link on Facebook, Facebook doesn’t like that.
 This is one of the most common video mistakes out there.

 Social media platforms actually cap these posts from getting too many impressions.
 Both Facebook and Twitter have spoken about the importance for brands to post native video on their platforms in recent years.

 To game the algorithm and boost your impressions, post your video file as an MP4 directly into your chosen platform (just be sure it’s been formatted to fit in terms of length and file size).